 An FDS is produced by plotting the individually calculated fatigue damage values for narrow frequency bands.
 For each frequency band, a Rain flow counting algorithm counts the stress peak-valley cycles; the stress cycle amplitudes are weighted non-linearly because of the power-law function in Miner’s rule.
 These cycles are accumulated to get the accumulated fatigue at that specific frequency, according to Henderson-Piersol’s fatigue calculation method.

-Using a resonance ‘Q’ factor and material ‘b’ factor (the slope of the S-N curve for the material composing the DUT), the fatigue damage value for each frequency band is calculated.
+Using a resonance ‘Q’ factor and material ‘b’ factor (the slope of the S-N curve for the material composing the device under test (DUT), the fatigue damage value for each frequency band is calculated.
 The collective plot of all of these fatigue damage values is the fatigue damage spectrum.

 VibrationVIEW software, from Vibration Research, executes these calculations using an imported recording data file or a test profile.
 A user sets the Q and b factors and enters both the product’s target life and the desired test duration; the software then computes an FDS.
 Using the FDS, VibrationVIEW will also create a test profile.